kin-lang/kin/README.md

 # Kin

-Kin is a DSL (Domain Specific Language), Dynamically Typed and high-level programming language.
+Kin is a DSL (Domain Specific Language), Dynamically Typed and high-level programming language.<br>
-It is designed to allow people `write computer programs in Kinyarwanda (Native language for Rwandans).` *`Our language is designed to allow people to be easly get introduced to programming`*.
+`It is designed to allow people write computer programs in Kinyarwanda (Native language for Rwandans).`<br>
+*Our language is designed to allow people to be easly get introduced to programming*.

 ## Maintainers